-The Zodiac Killer appeared a master of misdirection and false promises, placing the Bay area into panic by proclaiming he would take on a school bus and "pick off the kiddies as they came bouncing out", a threat that never materialized.
-His threat to use a bomb in several letters, including this Button Letter, also appeared to carry little weight, other than to continue his campaign of terror using a pen as opposed to a bullet.
+The Zodiac Killer appeared a master of misdirection and false promises, placing the Bay Area into panic by proclaiming he would target a school bus and "pick off the kiddies as they came bouncing out".
+A threat that fortunately never materialized.
+His threat to use a bomb in several letters, including this Button letter, also appeared to carry little weight, other than to continue his campaign of terror using a pen, as opposed to a bullet.

-Many serial killers collect trophies from their victims, often harboring them for many years.
-Items were taken following the murder of Paul Stine in Presidio Heights on October 11th 1969 and apart from small sections of Paul Stine's shirt mailed back to the San Francisco Chronicle, and Melvin Belli's residence, the rest is unaccounted for.
-The innate desire to reveal ones identity and take credit for the crimes, is often counterbalanced with an equal desire to remain at liberty and continue ones compunction to murder.
-This is the fine line some serial killer's appear to tread, and undoubtedly the Zodiac Killer was no different.
+Many serial killers collect trophies from their victims, often storing them for many years.
+Items were taken following the murder of Paul Stine in Presidio Heights on October 11th 1969 - and apart from the small sections of Paul Stine's shirt mailed back to the San Francisco Chronicle on October 13th 1969, November 9th 1969, and attorney Melvin Belli's residence on December 20th 1969, the rest is unaccounted for.
+The innate desire to reveal one's identity and take credit for the crimes, is often counterbalanced with an equal desire to remain at liberty and continue the compunction to murder.
+This is the fine line some serial killers appear to tread - and undoubtedly the Zodiac Killer was no different.

-Kevin Robert Brooks takes us to the county seat of Roundup, Montana where Donald Lee Bujok was born and in particular Musselshell County.
-This is the area that the Zodiac Killer wanted us to see all along, an area of personal significance.
-All we have to do now is place the center of the Zodiac crosshair over the area of Roundup, Musselshell County and follow the arrow placed at the top of the Zodiac crosshair, set to Mag N, and see where it takes us.
+Kevin Robert Brooks takes us to the county seat of Roundup, Musselshell County, Montana where Donald Lee Bujok was born.
+This area of personal significance is where the Zodiac Killer was directing us all along.
+All we have to do now, is place the center of the Zodiac crosshairs over the area of Roundup, Musselshell County and follow the arrow placed at the top of the Zodiac crosshairs (set to Mag N,) and see where it takes us.